-Business-email compromise (BEC) – Less common but becoming more of a risk with the number of devices carried by people at large these days.
-BEC is when an email account is actually compromised, usually the result of a lost or stolen phone or laptop (without the proper security precautions in place).
-Without reasonable security, criminals can get into systems or send emails that prompt staff to give out sensitive information.
+Business-email compromise (BEC) – Less common but becoming more of a risk with the increasing number of devices people own.
+BEC is when an email account is actually compromised, usually as a result of a lost or stolen phone or laptop (without the proper security precautions in place).
+Without reasonable security, criminals can get into work systems or send emails that prompt staff to give out sensitive information.

 Defence against phishing and spoofing

 It’s estimated that without training, between 40-60% of staff will click on unsafe links regardless of how aware they claim to be about cyber threats.
-Any one of these links could introduce malware to your company system or give away vital company information.
+Any one of these links could introduce malware to your company’s systems or give away vital company information.
 Here are the steps we recommend you can take to prevent it: